iChris/chrisennsdotcom/src/posts/2023-08-15-11ty-WordPress.md

 I'm using [Andy Bell's explainer](https://andy-bell.co.uk/importing-eleventy-content-into-wordpress/) on adding a `wp.njk` file inside my Eleventy install that is supposed to generate a `wp.xml` file out the other side.
 You can [see my current implementation of it on GitHub](https://github.com/iChris/chrisennsdotcom/blob/master/src/wp.njk) or [here if it's not able to build with it in my repo](https://gist.github.com/iChris/5fbadb85cec73285eb80cada39f900e7).

-The only change I made was where Andy is using `{% for item in collections.items %}`, I thought I should change that to `{% for item in collections.posts %}` since that's where my blog's posts are in `/posts/`.
+The only change I made was where Andy is using `for item in collections.items`, I thought I should change that to `for item in collections.posts` since that's where my blog's posts are in `/posts/`.
 But I could be wrong there?

 Side note: I started using Eleventy based off Andy's excellent [starter kit for Eleventy - Hylia](https://hylia.website/).
 No shade to Andy or his code.
 I know the error exists between the keyboard and chair on this one.